 - Do not pass mutable objects between actors.
 In order to ensure that, prefer immutable messages.
 If the encapsulation of actors is broken by exposing their mutable state to the outside, you are back in normal Java concurrency land with all the drawbacks.

 - Actors are made to be containers for behavior and state, embracing this means to not routinely send behavior within messages (which may be tempting using Scala closures).
 One of the risks is to accidentally share mutable state between actors, and this violation of the actor model unfortunately breaks all the properties which make programming in actors such a nice experience.

-- Top-level actors are the innermost part of your Error Kernel, so create them sparingly and prefer truly hierarchical systems.
+- The top-level actor of the actor system is the innermost part of your Error Kernel, it should only be responsible for starting the various sub systems of your application, and not contain much logic in itself, prefer truly hierarchical systems.
 This has benefits with respect to fault-handling (both considering the granularity of configuration and the performance) and it also reduces the strain on the guardian actor, which is a single point of contention if over-used.

 An actor system manages the resources it is configured to use in order to run the actors which it contains.
 There may be millions of actors within one such system, after all the mantra is to view them as abundant and they weigh in at an overhead of only roughly 300 bytes per instance.
 Naturally, the exact order in which messages are processed in large systems is not controllable by the application author, but this is also not intended.
 Take a step back and relax while Akka does the heavy lifting under the hood.

-When you know everything is done for your application, you can call the
+When you know everything is done for your application, you can have the user guardian actor stop, or call the